PUBH5801 Economic Evaluation of Health Care

 - 6 points

-- This unit comprises concepts in study design; techniques of economic appraisal including cost-effectiveness analysis, cost-utility analysis and cost-benefit analysis; an understanding of standard methodology including sensitivity analysis, discounting, willingness to pay and health state utility measurement; and procedures and roles in decision making for resource allocation in health care.
+- This unit comprises concepts in study design for economic evaluation; techniques of economic appraisal including cost-effectiveness analysis, cost-utility analysis and cost-benefit analysis; an understanding of standard methodology including sensitivity analysis, discounting, willingness to pay and health state utility measurement; and procedures and roles in decision making for resource allocation in health care.

 - Students are able to (1) develop skills in economic evaluation methodology and derive an understanding of its relationship to the resource priority setting; (2) learn to evaluate economic evaluations and understand their integration with health policy; and (3) develop skills in analysing the process of appraisal for the introduction of new technologies and the listing of new drugs on the Pharmaceutical Benefits Scheme.

-- Typically this unit is assessed in the following ways: (1) development of a cost-effectiveness study; (2) presentation of a cost-effectiveness proposal; and (3) a take-home examination.
+- Indicative assessments in this unit are as follows: (1) assignment - development of a cost-effectiveness study; (2) presentation of a cost-effectiveness proposal; and (3) a take-home test.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.